hayes/altr/README.md

 # altr

-A small efficient dom-based templating engine.
+A small efficient DOM-based templating engine.

 ## Why use altr over other alternatives.

 * ##### performance:
-  for most cases altr matches performance of more complicated engines such as react, without the added complexity of a virtual dom.
+  For most cases `altr` matches performance of more complicated engines such as react, without the added complexity of a virtual DOM.

 * ##### focus:
-  altr focuses on providing you an easy and efficient way to keep your views in sync with your state, without making any assumptions about how you update that state or handle dom events.
+  `altr` focuses on providing you an easy and efficient way to keep your views in sync with your state, without making any assumptions about how you update that state or handle dom events.

 * ##### extensibility:
-  altr is fully extensible and supports adding your own tags and filters to give you maximum control.
+  `altr` is fully extensible and supports adding your own tags and filters to give you maximum control.

 * ##### animation:
-  altr is ideal for creating dynamic animated views or components. all changes in altr modify existing dom elements rather than creating new elements, so css animations do not get recent.  it also uses requestAnimationFrame to batch updates for best performance.
+  `altr` is ideal for creating dynamic animated views or components.
+All changes in `altr` modify existing dom elements rather than creating new elements, so CSS animations do not get recent.
+It also uses requestAnimationFrame to batch updates for best performance.
 You can use filters to for animated transitions.

 ## Install:
 #### In Node or browserify: